hmrc/income-tax-mtd-changelog/README.md

 `calculation.incomeSummaryTotals.totalFHLPropertyProfit` and
 `calculation.incomeSummaryTotals.totalEeaFhlProfit`
 from the response for tax year 2025-26 onwards for the following endpoint:
-(Note: The previous log omitted `lossForCSFHL`, `totalFHLPropertyProfit`, and `totalEeaFhlProfit` and did not specify the tax year.
-This update corrects both omissions.)
 - Retrieve a Self Assessment Tax Calculation

 Removed the enum values
 `foreign-property-fhl-eea` and `uk-property-fhl` from `incomeSourceType`, and `carry-sideways-fhl` from `claimType` for tax year 2025-26 onwards for the following endpoint:
-(Note: This change was previously omitted and has now been added for completeness.)
 - Retrieve a Self Assessment Tax Calculation

 Removed fields